kevinsogo/compgen/docs_src/TUTORIAL.md

 The line `res.append(rand.choice([1, 2, 3, 69, 420]))` appends a randomly chosen number from `[1, 2, 3, 69, 420]` to `res`.
 For randomness, you can use any function in [Python's random module](https://docs.python.org/3/library/random.html), but you have to remember to prefix it with `rand.`.

-Note how in the last line, we changed `gen_random` to `gen_subtask`, which is the name of the function that we wrote.
+Note how in the last line, we changed `gen_random` to `gen_subtask1`, which is the name of the function that we wrote.

 Now, open `testscript`.
 Remove everything and replace it with the single line